StarbotArc/StarbotArc/README.md

 i make games, a discord bot, and web stuff.

-other things i am good at, art, being a dumbass.
+other things i am good at, art, and being a dumbass.